buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 1945|flu vaccine becomes widely available 1947-1991|the Cold War
-1951|Henrietta Lacks' cells begin the HeLa cell line 1955|setting of Back to the Future I
+1951|Henrietta Lacks' cells begin the HeLa cell line 1953|UK/US orchestrates the Iranian coup, precursor to the Islamic revolution 1955|setting of Back to the Future I
 1961|Yuri Gagarin conducts the first human space flight 1962|the Cuban Missle Crisis